-Methods: Data from Power School is used to help review credits, credit recovery classes, class schedule, attendance, behavior, discipline, data from Mission Graduate and data kept by our Native American Liaisons and Student Success Coordinators.
+Methods: Data from Power School is used to help review credits, credit recovery classes, class schedules, attendance, behavior, discipline, attendance data from Mission Graduate and data kept by our Student Success Coordinators.

 Results:

 There are key student indicators that can identify students lowering their odds for graduating from high school.